-Currently this endpoint doesn't expose raw request and response contents; only meta-information like headers and timings is available.
+Currently this endpoint doesn't expose raw request contents; only meta-information like headers and timings is available.
+Response contents is included when 'response\body' option is set to 1.

-Arguments for this endpoint are the same as for render.html.
+Arguments for this endpoint are the same as for render.html, plus the following: